-Risk Category Rating
+Risk Category July Cody Rating

-a) Internal Risk (from Table 5)
+a) Tille Internal Risk (from Table 5)

-b) External Risk (from Table 9)
+pls Werro External Risk (from Table 9)

-c) Natural Risk (from Table 10)
+ilosill Natural Risk (from Table 10)

-Overall risk rating (a + b + c)
+Overall risk ra ting (a + b + c)

-- 2.5.2 The minimum risk rating shall be 10, regardless of the risk rating calculated using Table 11. - 2.5.3 Where the overall risk rating is greater than 60, project risk is deemed unacceptably high and the project fails the entire risk analysis.
+- 2.5.2 - The minimum risk rating shall be 10, regardless of the risk rating calculated using Table 11.

+Where the overall risk rating is great and the state of the risk rating is great and the risk rati 2.5.3 the project fails the entire risk analysis.
 It shall not be eligible for crediting until such time as risks are adequately addressed or sufficient mitigation measures are implemented such that the project would no longer be assessed as Fail.
-Further, where the sum of risk ratings for any risk category is greater than the following thresholds, the project fails the entire risk analysis and shall not be eligible for crediting (again, until no longer assessed as Fail):
+Further, where the sum of ratings for any risk category is greater than the following thresholds, the project fails the entire risk analysis and shall not be eligible for crediting (again, until no longer assessed as Fai):